 For new college students who don’t know financial basics, Money 101 classes are easy.
 The homework, though, can be a killer — a credit killer, that is — if you don’t practice your lessons.

-But mastering these lessons will not only get you through your college career, they’re also going to help you long after you graduate.
+But mastering these lessons not only will get you through your college career, they’ll also help you long after you graduate.

 Lesson 1: Track your expenses

 “I spent how much?” asks any college student who runs out of money by the weekend.

 “The first step to savings is understanding where your money is going,” says Todd Pietzsch, spokesman for BECU, Washington state’s largest credit union.
 BECU offers an online and mobile app called Money Manager.

 This tool, or other free aggregating apps such as Mint, PowerWallet and Clarity Money, you can view all of your checking and savings accounts in one place.
 They let you set up budgets and track your spending by category.
 You’ll learn quickly that in the absence of home-cooked meals, a couple of pizzas and those Chipotle runs really do add up.

 Once see you see where your money really goes, make a plan for your money before it’s deposited into your bank account.
 A budget will reduce the risk of money mismanagement.

 Think about what you typically spend money on, your expenses: